 Renting DIY uplights for your wedding is simple & will save you hundreds of dollars

-For example, you can have a string light rental.
-Doing it yourself is a simple way to decorate your wedding without much effort.
-Another lighting DIY project is monogram lighting rental.
-You will receive a package with a personalized monogram, and all you need to project your initials during your wedding; you can set it up by aiming on to a wall in your banquet hall.
-These are just a few great alternatives to hiring a local vendor that will charge you for setup.
+You will receive a package with a personalized monogram to project your initials on a wall.
+Set it up by aiming onto a surface in your banquet hall.
+These are just a few great alternatives to hiring a local vendor that charges higher prices for setup.

-We will share our most important piece of advice last.
-After your ceremony while everyone is dancing, take a moment for yourselves.
-Step outside or to a private room and take a moment to soak in how important your day is.
+After your ceremony, while everyone is dancing, take a moment for yourselves.
+Step outside or to a private room & take a moment to soak in how important your day is.
 Have a drink or simply share a look, enjoy your first moments as newlyweds and get back to your celebration.